-- The First-tier Tribunal noted that to qualify for EIS the shares had to be ordinary shares and not carry any present or future preferential right to a company’s assets on a winding-up.
+- The Tax Tribunal noted that to qualify for EIS the shares had to be ordinary shares and not carry any present or future preferential right to a company’s assets on a winding-up.
 The word ‘any’ in the legislation denoted a ‘sharp and clear bright line test for the existence of any such forbidden right’.

 - This could produce only yes or no answers – the right to a preference was either present or absent from the class of any shares issued by the company.
 No threshold or de minimis applied.

 - The fact that the advantage was contingent or theoretical was irrelevant.